patriciogonzalezvivo/thebookofshaders/11/README.md

     color -= smoothstep(.35,.4,noise(st*10.)); // Holes on splatter
 ```

-The third way of using the noise function is using it to modulate a shapes, this probably require reviewing the [Shapes Chapter](../07/)
+A third way of using the noise function is to modulate a shapes, this also requires some of the techniques we learn on the [chapter about shapes](../07/)

 <a href="../edit.html#11/circleWave-noise.frag"><canvas id="custom" class="canvas" data-fragment-url="circleWave-noise.frag"  width="300px" height="300"></canvas></a>

+For you to practice:

 * What other generative pattern can you make?
 What about granite? marble? magma? water?
 Find three pictures of  textures you are interested and implement them algorithmically using noise.
 * Use noise to modulate a shapes.